ahmad-jmi/ahmad-jmi/README.md

 - 👋 Hi, I’m Ahmad Raza
-- 👀 I’m interested in ...
-Java, Spring Boot, Embedded development, Python Development
+- 👀 I’m a backend developer skelled with Java, Spring Boot, Hibernate, MySQL, PostGreSql, Microservices, design pattern
 - 🌱 I’m currently learning ...
-Hibernate and Microservices
+System design and microservices design
 - 💞️ I’m looking to collaborate on ...
 Backend Development
-- 📫 How to reach me ... connect with me @8505866857 and ahmadme.jmi@gmail.com
+- 📫 How to reach me ... connect with me @8505866857 and ahmadme.amu@gmail.com

 <!---
 ahmad-jmi/ahmad-jmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.